magento/devdocs/src/live-search/install.md

    -  `Magento_ElasticSearchCatalogPermissions`
    -  `Magento_InventoryElasticSearch`

-   This list is current at this time of this writing, but might change as new modules are added.
+   This list might change as new modules are added.
 If you find additional `ElasticSearch` modules in your `config.php` file, disable them also.

 1. In the `core_config_data` table, delete any entry with the `catalog/search/engine` path.